owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 | Return the linked list in reverse order            | val r = linkedList.reversed()  | O(1) since the list is doubly linked |

 ## Set
 A [Set](https://kotlinlang.org/docs/collections-overview.html#set) stores unique elements.
 Like all collections in Kotlin, we have the [read only set](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-set/) and the [MutableSet](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-mutable-set/) which offers write access.
-In some cases the order of a set is not reliable, that is to say that the order of insertion is not maintained.
-However, the default implementation of a set in Kotlin uses a [LinkedHashSet](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-linked-hash-set/) so the order of insertion is preserved.
+In some cases, the order of a set is not reliable, that is to say that the order of insertion is not maintained.
+However, the default implementation of a set in Kotlin uses a [LinkedHashSet](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-linked-hash-set/), meaning the order of insertion is preserved.

 ### Creating a Set
 - A `read only` set can be created using the `setOf` function